-- Are sales declining, flat, growing only at the rate of inflation, or exceeding it? - Are stock and equipment a large part of your business's value, or is yours a service business with limited fixed assets? - To what extent does your business depend on the health of other industries? - To what extent does your business depend on the health of the economy in general? - What is the outlook for your line of business as a whole? - · Are your business's products and services diversified? - · How up-to-date is your technology? - Do you have an effective research and development programme? - How competitive is the market for your business's goods or services? - Does your business have to contend with extensive regulation? - What are your competitors doing that you should be doing, or could do better? - How strong is the business's staff base that would remain after the sale? - Have you conducted a thorough review of your overheads, to identify areas where costs can be reduced? - Have contracts with your suppliers and customers been formalised?
+- Are sales declining, flat, growing only at the rate of inflation, or exceeding it? - Are stock and equipment a large part of your business's value, or is yours a service business with limited fixed assets? - To what extent does your business depend on the health of other industries/the economy? - What is the outlook for your line of business as a whole? - Are your business's products and services diversified? - How up-to-date is your technology?